cizer/docker/README.md

 $ npm run eb-cli:run
 EB CLI 3.11.0 (Python 2.7.6)
 ```
 EB CLI should run in an directory with an Elastic Beanstalk application/environment configured.
+There you could customise this command to in an npm package or simply create an alias.
+Here's an example displaying the status.
 ```bash
 $ cd ~/my-eb-env
 $ docker run -it -v ${PWD}:/env cizer/eb-cli status